JesusGautamah/awesome-chatgpt-actors/README.md

 # Initialize a new actor with options
 actor = AwesomeChatgptActors::Actor.new(
-  actor: 'Linux Terminal', # The type of actor to use, check the list in https://github.com/f/awesome-chatgpt-prompts/blob/main/prompts.csv
+  prompt_type: 'Linux Terminal', # The type of actor to use, check the list in https://github.com/f/awesome-chatgpt-prompts/blob/main/prompts.csv
   language: 'en', # The language of the prompt, if other language is specified, it will requirean openai api key to perform the translation
 )